Beijing with Kids 2025: Great Wall + Forbidden City Adventures (Imperial Magic)

 Four full days suits most families: Forbidden City + Temple of Heaven, Mutianyu Great Wall, Summer Palace + museum, and a Universal day.
 Add a fifth for hutong time and the zoo.

-Book Your Beijing Trip Now
+🔗 Book Your Beijing Family Trip

 Planning your perfect Beijing adventure?
 Our AI travel planner can create a personalized day-by-day itinerary tailored to your interests and budget.